area4lib/area4/CONTRIBUTING.md

 If you open a pull request that is still a work in progress, please put `[ WIP ]` in the title.
 It will make the work-in-progress bot keep its status check at pending.
 This helps us out a ton as we know that a PR is NOT ready for merge.

 ## Code quality
 Please keep your code as readable as possible.
-We have apps to help out with this such as [CodeFactor](https://codefactor.io) and Codebeat to lint code.
+We have apps to help out with this such as [CodeFactor](https://codefactor.io) to lint code.
 Where possible please abide by their feedback.

 ## Divider style
 The divider style can be found in the `info for devs` section of the documentation.
 Note: please keep dividers at exactly 12 characters.